Nextiva / Blog / Business Communication

 SIP trunk pricing

-In fact, some that claim to offer the lowest cost may have the lowest monthly fees yet charge high rates for extra phone numbers, e911 access, text messaging, long-distance calls, and so much more.
+Some providers that claim to offer the lowest price may have the lowest monthly fees but charge high rates for extra phone numbers, E911 access, text messaging, long-distance calls, and more.

 What Is SIP Trunking?

-Session Initiation Protocol, or SIP, is an open standard for telephone connectivity between devices and software.
+Session Initiation Protocol (SIP) is an open standard for establishing telephone connectivity between devices and software.
 It provides the technical means for calling, answering, and maintaining internet-based voice calls between users.

-SIP trunking acts as a bundle of phone lines using SIP.
-Many small and large companies rely on the trunking provider to provide their office with a backbone of business phone lines for everyone in the office so long as you have enough SIP channels.
+SIP trunking works as a bundle of phone lines, but over the internet.
+Many small and large companies rely on trunk to provide their office with a backbone of business voice channels for everyone in the office, so long as you have enough SIP channels.

 SIP trunking provides VoIP connectivity between an on-premises private branch exchange (PBX) and the public switched telephone network (PSTN).

-Simply put, a SIP trunk provides an office PBX with service for all its phone extensions to the outside world.
+Simply put, a SIP trunk provides service to an office PBX, allowing all its phone extensions to connect to the outside world.

 Why businesses choose SIP trunking